-We are an NDPB operating under the Consumer Affairs Branch of DfE on behalf of The Executive.
+We are a non-departmental public body (NDPB) operating under the Management Services and Regulation Group of DfE, on behalf of The Executive.

 Our relationship is governed by our Management Statement and Financial Memorandum (MSFM), which will be replaced by a Partnership Agreement during the life of this corporate plan.
 This sets out the functions, powers and duties of the Consumer Council, the Board and its board sub-committees.